Using Index Advisor v15

-When you invoke Index Advisor, you must supply a workload; the workload is either a query (specified at the command line), or a file that contains a set of queries (executed by the
+When you invoke Index Advisor, you must supply a workload.
+The workload is either a query specified at the command line or a file that contains a set of queries.
+These queries are executed by the

-pg_advise_index() function).
-After analyzing the workload, Index Advisor will either store the result set in a temporary table, or in a permanent table.
+pg_advise_index() function.
+After analyzing the workload, Index Advisor stores the result set in either a temporary table or in a permanent table.
 You can review the indexing recommendations generated by Index Advisor and use the

 CREATE INDEX statements generated by Index Advisor to create the recommended indexes.